 Autoguiding with modern astrophotography gear is really quite simple.
 You basically just need to get your guide camera and scope, attach the guide scope and focus it, and plug everything in.
-Then guiding is as simple as opening up PHD 2 software, calibrating and selecting a guide star, and then start guiding.
+Then guiding is as simple as opening up the PHD 2 software, calibrating and selecting a guide star, and then start guiding.
 It’s really simple!

-Without autoguiding, exposures longer than 20-30 seconds with most telescopes and mounts will turn into a blurry, smeared mess.
+Without autoguiding, exposures lasting longer than 20–30 seconds with most telescopes and mounts will turn into a blurry, smeared mess.

 Astrophotography Guide Cameras

-A guide camera automatically tracks a target star to compensate for tiny amounts of drift and tracking errors almost any mount will produce.
+A guide camera automatically tracks a target star to compensate for tiny amounts of drift and tracking errors that almost any mount will produce.
 You typically use the free software PHD2 to do this.

 Guide cameras are usually best if they’re monochrome, but a color camera can work just fine too.
 I personally use a color camera for autoguiding.

-Guide cameras must always have both USB and ST-4 ports to plug into your computer and telescope mount respectively.
-Some people ditch the ST-4 port using specialized software but most imagers don’t and the complications are not worth the savings.
+Guide cameras must always have both USB and ST-4 ports to plug into your computer and telescope mount, respectively.
+Some people ditch the ST-4 port using specialized software, but most imagers don’t, and the complications are not worth the savings.

 Top 2 guide cameras for astrophotography

-ZWO ASI 120MM Mini (Choice between $150-$200) – Cheap, monochrome design better for guiding, small size.
+- ZWO ASI 120MM Mini (choice between $150-$200) – Cheap, monochrome design, better for guiding, small size.

-A guide scope is nothing more than a small refracting telescope which piggybacks on top of your main telescope optical tube and rides in an adjustable bracket to align it with your telescope.
+A guide scope is nothing more than a small refracting telescope that piggybacks on top of your main telescope optical tube and rides in an adjustable bracket to align it with your telescope.
 It’s basically a finderscope but typically larger and without an eyepiece.

-Guide scopes are best when they’re as large in aperture and long focal length as possible – however, budget and the weight capacity of your mount are going to limit how far you can go with this.
+Guide scopes are best when they’re as large in aperture and long focal length as possible.
+However, budget and the weight capacity of your mount are going to limit how far you can go with this.